chrispap95/SUEPNano/README.md

 ./condor_merge_<timestamp>/submit_all.sh
 ```

-You should check the options of the script with `python merge.py --help` before running it.
+You should check the options of the script with `python3 merge.py --help` before running it.

 **Note:** you can skip the `--dataset` option if you want to scan all files in the input directory.
 This is useful for processing the data datasets: